kaanatak/airfoil-conformal-mapping/README.md

 ### ✈️ Conformal Mapping for Airfoil Lift Calculation

-This repository implements the **conformal mapping method** for calculating lift over airfoils using analytical potential flow theory.
+This repository implements the **conformal mapping method** for calculating lift over airfoils using analytical solution around circles.

 Instead of directly discretizing an airfoil shape, this approach maps the known solution of flow around a circle onto an airfoil using the **Joukowsky transformation**.
 This technique allows for a smooth, analytical representation of the flow, avoiding discretization errors common in numerical methods.
 However, it is limited to **2D flow** and cannot predict drag forces.